d04943016/PLQY/README.md

 Ref. https://onlinelibrary.wiley.com/doi/10.1002/adma.19970090308

-The core code is in PLQY.py and the calculation is based on the numpy and scipy.
+The core code is in PLQY.py.
+The calculation is based on the numpy and scipy, so please install numpy and scipy.

     pip install numpy scipy